sboger/M5-BT-TFT_Terminal/README.md

 # BLUETERM5 - M5Stack Core Bluetooth to TFT terminal.
 This sketch makes your M5 Core into a remote bluetooth terminal.

-Credit goes to Bodmer for the example code this is based on: https://github.com/Bodmer/TFT_eSPI/tree/master/examples/320%20x%20240/TFT_Terminal.

 This MAIN m5stack branch is for work on integrating into M5Stack.

 * Press Button A for no display auto-sleep (i.e. NoZ, default).
 Long-press Button A to turn on auto-sleep (ZZZ).